Hays, Kansas

 Hays is a city in and the county seat of Ellis County, Kansas, United States.
-The largest city in northwestern Kansas, it is the economic and cultural center of the region.
+The most populous city in northwestern Kansas, it is the economic and cultural center of the region.
 As of the 2020 census, the population of the city was 21,116.
-It is also a college town, home to Fort Hays State University.
+Hays is home to Fort Hays State University.

 History

-Prior to American settlement of the area, the site of Hays was located near where the territories of the Arapaho, Kiowa, and Pawnee met.
+Before American settlement of the area, the site of Hays was located near where the territories of the Arapaho, Kiowa, and Pawnee met.
 Claimed first by France as part of Louisiana and later acquired by the United States with the Louisiana Purchase in 1803, it lay within the area organized by the U.S. as Kansas Territory in 1854.
-Kansas became a state in 1861, and the state government delineated the surrounding area as Ellis County in 1867.
+Kansas became a state in 1861.
+The state government delineated the surrounding area as Ellis County in 1867.

 In 1865, the U.S. Army established Fort Fletcher southeast of present-day Hays to protect stagecoaches traveling the Smoky Hill Trail.
 A year later, the Army renamed the post Fort Hays in honor of the late Brig.
-Gen. Alexander Hays.
+Gen. Alexander Hays, killed in The Battle of The Wilderness.
 In late 1866, anticipating the construction of the Kansas Pacific Railway as far west as Fort Hays, a party from St. Louis, Missouri led by William Webb selected three sections of land for colonization near the fort.
 In June 1867, to better serve the railroad, the Army relocated Fort Hays 15 miles northwest to a site near where the railroad was to cross Big Creek, a tributary of the Smoky Hill River.
 Seeing a business opportunity, Buffalo Bill Cody and railroad contractor William Rose founded the settlement of Rome near the fort's new location.
 Within a month, the population of Rome grew to over 2,000.
 Webb, meanwhile, established the Big Creek Land Company and then surveyed and platted a town site, which he named Hays City after the fort, roughly one mile east of Rome.
 The railroad reached Hays City soon thereafter and constructed a depot there.
 The railroad's arrival, combined with a cholera epidemic that hit Rome in the late summer of 1867, drove Rome businesses and residents to relocate to Hays City.
 Within a year, Rome was completely abandoned.
 As the western terminus of the railway, Hays City grew rapidly, serving as the supply point for territories to the west and southwest.

 As a frontier town, Hays City experienced the kind of violence that gave rise to the myth of the American Old West.
 Several notable figures of the Old West lived in the Hays City of this era, including George Armstrong Custer, his wife Elizabeth Bacon Custer, Calamity Jane, Buffalo Bill Cody, and Wild Bill Hickok who served a brief term as sheriff in 1869.
 30 homicides occurred between 1867 and 1873 including a deadly saloon shootout involving Fort Hays soldiers.
 A cemetery north of town became known as “Boot Hill”; by 1885, it held the bodies of some 79 outlaws.